Muni Sakya: Green Computer

-Sakya collaborated with doctors to provide telemedicine service by developing a low powered computer suitable to be used in area without large electricity facility.
+Shakya collaborated with doctors to provide telemedicine service by developing a low powered computer suitable to be used in area without large electricity facility.

 Muni's robot

-Around 2004-2005, Sakya developed the Munis Robot that can speak Nepali with the capability to discern obstacles by the help of built-in ultrasonic, infrared, mechanical whiskers, and other visual and audio capabilities.
+Around 2004–2005, Shakya developed the Munis Robot that can speak Nepali with the capability to discern obstacles with the help of built-in ultrasonic, infrared, mechanical whiskers, and other visual and audio capabilities.

 16 node supercomputer

-On May 17, 2006, for the first time in Nepal, Sakya's supercomputer with 16 nodes was demonstrated.
+On May 17, 2006, for the first time in Nepal, Shakya's supercomputer with 16 nodes was demonstrated.
 This supercomputer worked on open source OS with OpenMosix and Oscar.
 The supercomputer utilized sixteen computers in a cluster.
 This computer is on display at High Tech Pioneer Pvt.
-Ltd, located at Kalikasthan, Dillibazar, Nepal.
+Ltd, located at Kalikasthan, Dilli Bazar, Nepal.